 2. The Laptop

 No matter what you do as a digital nomad, you need this.
 Unless you have a very cool job that requires no computer time at all, and then I am envious.
-Which one is right for you really depends on your job!
-I mostly use the internet, writing programs, Zoom, and a few photo editing apps so I didn’t get anything super high-powered.
+Which one is right for you really depends on your digital nomad job!
+As a freelance writer, I mostly use the internet, writing programs, Zoom, and a few photo editing apps so I didn’t get anything super high-powered.

 But I did splurge for a MacBook because 1.
 I love them 2.
 I am lazy and so everything I own is Apple so it all works together 3.
 My last MacBook lasted for over a decade and I’m hoping that will happen again.

 Just make sure whatever you get is pretty durable and fits in your daybag.
-Mine can squeeze into my Longchamp backpack that goes with me everywhere so I can tote it to cafes for work, in some heavenly future when I can go to a cafe again.
+Mine can squeeze into my Longchamp backpack that goes with me everywhere so I can tote it to cafes or coworking spaces.

 I started my working abroad life with just an iPad and a Bluetooth keyboard – it worked, sure, but wow it was a lot harder to get stuff done!
 Full laptop life all the way.
 I do not have further recommendations in this area as I have purchased exactly one laptop in my life and I am writing on it now lol.

 If you have a little extra space in your bag, a portable laptop stand can really save your back if you spend hours bent over your laptop working every day (hello fellow writers!).
-I don’t currently have room for this, but know other nomads who use it and love it – and plan to get one soon.
+I got one recently and it’s made a huge difference in how I feel after a day of working.

 3. Packing Cubes

 I don’t know how anyone even goes on vacation without these, but I am obsessed.
-If you live out of a suitcase or backpack, packing cubes are even more essential – keep yourself organized and save yourself some major irritation and stress!
+If you live out of a suitcase or backpack, packing cubes are absolutely nomadic essentials – keep yourself organized and save yourself some major irritation and stress!

 My favorite way to use these is to keep everything sorted when I’m on the move so I don’t lose my only sports bra in a pile of clothes and have to empty my entire backpack to find it.
 And if you’re in transit, you can just put your clothes for the following travel day in the little cube and you’re ready to roll in the morning without repacking your bag.